-Data collection for the 2023 New Mexico Nighttime Occupant Seat Belt Observation Survey was conducted from July 21 to 26, 2023.
-Six observers gathered observation data over the 2023 study period with 1,135 vehicles observed, and belt use noted for 1,444 occupants.
+Data collection for the 2024 New Mexico Nighttime Occupant Seat Belt Observation Survey was conducted from July 26th to the 31st.
+Six observers gathered observation data over the 2024 study period with 1,217 vehicles observed, and belt use noted for 1,589 occupants.

-Shoulder belt use status was observed and recorded on 1,444 front seat occupants, including 1,135 drivers and 309 passengers.
-New Mexico nighttime drivers and front outboard passengers had a combined unweighted seat belt use of 85.9%.
-Driver usage was recorded at 85.4% and front seat outboard passenger usage at 88.0%.
+Shoulder belt use status was observed and recorded on 1,589 front seat occupants, including 1,217 drivers and 372 passengers.
+New Mexico nighttime drivers and front outboard passengers had a combined unweighted seat belt use of 86.7%.
+Driver usage was recorded at 85.8% and front seat outboard passenger usage at 89.8%.

-Shoulder belt use status in Cars/Van/SUV categories were observed and recorded on 1,131 front seat occupants, including 887 drivers and 244 passengers.
-Drivers in these vehicle categories accounted for 78.4% of persons observed.
-Nighttime drivers and front outboard passengers in these vehicle categories had a combined seat belt use of 86.4%.
-Driver usage was recorded at 85.7% and front seat outboard passenger usage at 88.9%.

-Pickup Truck Driver nighttime seat belt use for drivers and front outboard passengers combined was 84.3%.
-Pickup Truck Driver use was recorded at 84.3% and front passenger seat belt use was recorded at 84.6%.
+Shoulder belt use status in Cars/Van/SUV categories were observed and recorded on 1,244 front seat occupants, including 948 drivers and 296 passengers.
+Nighttime drivers and front outboard passengers in these vehicle categories had a combined seat belt use of 88.3%.
+Driver usage was recorded at 87.2% and front seat outboard passenger usage at 91.9%.
+Pickup Truck nighttime seat belt use for drivers and front outboard passengers combined was 80.9%.
+Pickup Truck Driver use was recorded at 80.7% and front passenger seat belt use was recorded at 81.6%.

-During the 2023 nighttime surveying period, 949 occupants were observed on Primary roads, 264 occupants were observed on Secondary roads, and 231 occupants were observed on Local roads.
-Most of the occupants observed (1,131) fell into the Car/Van/SUV categories and 313 Pickup Truck occupants were observed.
-Primary roads had the highest nighttime seat belt usage at 88.0%, followed by Secondary roads at 87.1%.
-The lowest percentage of seat belt usage was observed on Local roads at 76.2%.
+During the 2024 nighttime surveying period, 1,050 occupants were observed on Primary roads, 261 occupants were observed on Secondary roads, and 278 occupants were observed on Local roads.
+Primary roads had the highest nighttime seat belt usage at 88.1%, followed by Secondary roads at 85.8%.
+The lowest percentage of seat belt usage was observed on Local roads at 82.8%.

-Nighttime seat belt observations from 2015 to 2023 took place one to two months following implementation of the CIOT high visibility enforcement campaign.
-A 2.2 percentage point reduction in use was observed from 2016 to 2017, which was further decreased by two percentage points from 2017 to 2018.
-There was use rate increase of 1.5 percentage points in 2019 (use rate 87.5%).
-The 2021 use rate decreased by 1.5 percentage points (use rate 86.0%) and for 2022, further decreased by 0.7 percentage points (use rate 85.3%).
-In 2023, the rate increased 0.6 percentage points to 85.9%.
-As with daytime belt use, pickup truck drivers demonstrate lower nighttime belt use.
+Each year, nighttime seat belt observations took place one to two months following implementation of the CIOT high visibility enforcement campaign.
+A 2.2 percentage point reduction in use was observed from 2016 to 2017, and usage further decreased two percentage points in 2018 (86.0%).
+There was a use rate increase of 1.5 percentage points in 2019 (87.5%), however the 2021 rate decreased by the same 1.5 percentage points (86.0%), and for 2022, further decreased by 0.7 percentage points (to 85.3%).
+In 2023, the rate increased 0.6 percentage points to 85.9%, and again increased in 2024 (0.8%) to 86.7%.
+As with daytime belt use, Pickup Truck drivers demonstrate lower nighttime belt use.
 These should be considered important populations to target.
-The nighttime rate was about four percentage points lower than the daytime rate.
+The raw, unweighted nighttime rate was seven percentage points lower than the raw, unweighted daytime rate.